Required application documents

 3. Other requirements

 You may be required to provide additional information with your application, depending on which Curtin course you choose.
-To find out more, read the courses requiring supplementary information page.
+To find out more, read the courses requiring additional documentation page.

 Changing your name